How to Plan a Best Friends Date for Valentine's Day

 Let the ridiculous conversations and arguments ensue!

-Who says that white elephant and secret Santa gift swaps have to only be for Christmas?
-I say have a secret Cupid swap!
+Who says that white elephant and Secret Santa gift swaps have to only be for Christmas?
+I say have a Secret Cupid swap!
 Before the party, ask everyone to bring the most disgustingly cute stuffed animal they can find.
 Really have them search for the ones that are so extra you can’t help but laugh.
-At the party, have everyone choose stuffed animals secret Santa style by choosing them blind and having options for swapping.
+At the party, have everyone choose stuffed animals in Secret Santa style by choosing them blindly and having options for swapping.
 Make it even more of a game and see if anyone can guess who brought which stuffed animal.
 Bonus points and any candy remaining at the end of the night goes to the person who everyone votes brought the best (or worst) one.

 Romance or rom-com movies are a staple of any Valentine’s Day, but we all know that cheesy flicks are not for everyone.
 Pick films that you think will at least be tolerable for everyone or, on the other hand, pick the most outrageously cheesy movies you can find.
 Anytime you get to a particularly cringey scene, you and your friends should try to reenact the scene even cringier and more outrageous than it is in the movie.
 Because if you don’t really love mushy movies, why not make fun of them?